 Board of Trustees

-At the Mayor's invitation, around 30 personalities from the fields of art, culture, teaching and research, as well as science and business, have joined the Board of Trustees.
-It advises the Mayor and the curator for the duration of the application process on all fundamental questions relating to the title "European Capital of Culture".
-Each member of the Board of Trustees is entitled to put topics or concerns on the agenda of the meetings of the Board of Trustees that are relevant to the application process.
-The members see themselves as ambassadors for Dresden's bid.
+At the Mayor's invitation, around 30 personalities from the fields of art, culture, teaching and research, as well as science and business, had joined the Board of Trustees.
+It advised the Mayor and the curator for the duration of the application process on all fundamental questions relating to the title "European Capital of Culture".
+Each member of the Board of Trustees was entitled to put topics or concerns on the agenda of the meetings of the Board of Trustees that are relevant to the application process.
+The members saw themselves as ambassadors for Dresden's bid.

 Appointed members of the Board of Trustees

 Appointment of Michael Schindhelm as Curator

 I am very pleased that we were able to win Michael Schindhelm as curator for the application for the "European Capital of Culture".
 His international experience and his expertise in many cultural projects will be an asset for the application process in the coming months.
 In all my conversations with him, I felt that he was on fire for this application and for the opportunities it offers.
 At the same time, his great open-mindedness towards the themes that move Dresden is an important prerequisite for inspiring as many people as possible in Dresden.
 With the appointment of the Board of Trustees and a curator, we have taken an important step towards becoming a "European Capital of Culture".